 Long story short, I finally listened to my heart, gave up the promotion and went back to teaching.
 I founded the Gender Justice Project to carry out my life-long commitment to fighting for women’s rights.
 And I spent time learning and preparing for an entirely new career.

 With the help of some terrific coaches, I was able to reinvent myself – aligning my career with my new vision of the contribution I wanted to make in the world.
-That was the beginning of my career as a global coach and retreat leader.

 Over the years, most of my students and clients have had one thing in common — a dream of creating something much bigger than themselves, something that would have a positive impact on their lives, their families, and their communities.
 If you’re reading this, chances are you’re one of them.
-And if so, I’m inviting you to join me for the exploration of a lifetime!
+And if so, I’m inviting you to join me for the adventure of a lifetime!